 See Documentation Documentation AKA Meta-Documentation, for some information on how to generate the documentation.

 Here is an example how to add docstring to a class.

 import theano class DoubleOp(theano.Op): """ Double each element of a tensor. :param x: input tensor. :return: a tensor of the same shape and dtype as the input with all values doubled. :note: this is a test note :seealso: You can use the elemwise op to replace this example.
 Just execute `x * 2` with x being a Theano variable. .. versionadded:: 0.6 """

 This is how it will show up for files that we auto-list in the library documentation:

 Double each element of a tensor.

-|Seealso:||You can use the elemwise op to replace this example.
+Parameters: x – input tensor.
+Returns: a tensor of the same shape and dtype as the input with all values doubled.
+Note: this is a test note Seealso: You can use the elemwise op to replace this example.
 Just execute x * 2 with x being a Theano variable.

 New in version 0.6.